makeworld-the-better-one/fmrl/spec.md

 The Status API is made up of three API calls for working with statuses: Status Query, Set Status, and Set Avatar.
 These are defined below.

+Servers MUST at least support the Status Query.
+Servers SHOULD support Set Status and Set Avatar, unless they are read-only servers like proxies.

-Servers and client MUST support the Status API.
+Clients MUST support all of the Status API.

 #### Status Query